 The existing version of the system supports data transfer for photos, contacts, e-mails, calendars, and tasks, drawing from publicly available APIs from Google, Microsoft, Twitter, Instagram, SmugMug, and Remember the Milk.
 With the new initiative, participants hope that the project will grow into a more flexible alternative to conventional APIs.

 A white paper as released by the tech giants reads: “The future of portability will need to be more inclusive, flexible, and open.”
 They hope that this project will build an association between public, concerning product for importing and exporting of data directly.

-The new Data Transfer Project aims at improving data portability, allowing users to not only download their data but to transfer it directly to any other service.
+The new Data Transfer Project aims to improve data portability, allowing users to download their data and transfer it directly to any other service.
 Transferring of data between any two services can be a complicating task for users because every service is built differently and uses different types of data that may necessitate unique privacy controls and settings.

 With the DTP, the four tech giant team is trying to create channels to make it easier to move data from platform to platform.
 The new initiative looks like a remedy for companies that are reeling from data privacy scandals as particularly for Facebook.